anjaliaks/Transparent-SignUp-Form/README.md

 # Transparent-SignUp-Form
-A simple transparent sign up form.
+This is a simple transparent sign up form using HTML and CSS.